 - Active trader discount of $7 per trade for more than 150 trades per quarter

-How Do Online Brokers Differ From Traditional Brokers?
+How Do The Best Online Brokers In Canada Differ From Traditional Brokers?

-There are a few ways that online brokers are different from traditional face-to-face brokers, including the following:
+There are a few ways that the best online brokers in Canada are different from traditional face-to-face brokers, including the following:

 - Interface.
 While traditional trading involves direct interaction between investors and brokers, online brokers allow investors to make their trades entirely online or via mobile apps to make trades.